Hamunii/ToiletLeechIsReal/Assets/AboutAssets.md

 Blender is the free and open source 3D creation suite.
 It supports the entirety of the 3D pipeline—modeling, rigging, animation, simulation, rendering, compositing and motion tracking, even video editing and game creation.

 Blender is an amazing program and it can do everything you want when making your 3D model.
 Files that end with .blend or .blend1 (a backup) are blender projects.
 While you work with these files, you need to export your model as fbx when importing it to Unity.
 However, in order to model, rig and animate your models, you need to learn blender first.
-You can install Blender from https://www.blender.org/download/, or if you are on Linux, I recommend installing the [Flatpak](https://flathub.org/apps/org.blender.Blender).
+You can install Blender from https://www.blender.org/download/, or if you are on Linux, I recommend installing the [Flatpak](https://flathub.org/apps/org.blender.Blender) package.

 Here are some resources to get started with Blender: